Kristina01111000/Drws_site/README.md

 - when he does the voiceover, look at timing of course, decide where breaks in the powerpoint should be

-This call:
-	 - widget for 4 element course, need image
-	 - talk about current intro slide images, and voiceover
-	 - 4 element paypal thing? what happened?

 For Next week:
-- transaction is not working for growing holistically
-- check non administrator account access to back end wp site
 - see what shows up in credit card statement when you buy stuff

-- he is going to try to do the voiceover this week

 Next call: